 Bird species included Sedge Warbler, Goldfinch, Greenfinch, Moorhen, Swallow, Pheasant, Collared Dove, Wren, Sparrows, Blackbirds, Woodpigeons, Long-tailed Tits, Swans, Little Egrets, Rooks, Robins, Grey and Pied Wagtails, Dippers, Herons, Buzzard and a Kingfisher!

 Over 1,200 species of insects have been recorded, with 525 species of true fly and 419 species of moth.
-Some 15 insect species were spotted in 2020 including 7- and 16-spot ladybirds, grasshoppers, Roesel’s Bush Crickets, moths, butterflies, spiders, pond skaters, dragonflies, hoverflies, mayflies and Blue-tailed Damselflys.
-In terms of beetles, these include the nice ‘black-margined loosestrife beetle’ (Galerucella calmariensis) – whose host plant is Purple Loosestrife, a typical riverside wildflower in good habitat along the Culm (seen at Killerton during CtC fieldwork last season).
+Some 15 insect species were spotted in 2020 including 7- and 16-spot ladybirds, grasshoppers, Roesel’s Bush Crickets, moths, butterflies, spiders, pond skaters, dragonflies, hoverflies, mayflies and blue-tailed damselflies.
+In terms of beetles, these include the nice ‘black-margined loosestrife beetle’ (galerucella calmariensis) – whose host plant is Purple Loosestrife, a typical riverside wildflower in good habitat along the Culm (seen at Killerton during Connecting the Culm fieldwork last season).